-After the court issues the debtor's bankruptcy status, the debtor will lose its capacity to manage and dispose of the bankruptcy assets.
+After the court issues the debtor's bankruptcy status, the debtor will lose its capacity to manage and dispose of their bankruptcy assets.
 The powers to undertake any legal action in respect of such assets extend to the appointed curator.
-The bankruptcy assets consist of all of the debtor's assets at the time of the declaration of bankruptcy.
+The bankruptcy assets consist of all the debtor's assets at the time of the declaration of bankruptcy.

 Under the general rule, the bankruptcy of a limited liability company does not extend to its shareholders, as they are "safeguarded" under the limited liability concept.
-The maximum contribution expected from them would be payment of the remaining unpaid amount of their capital contributions.
+The maximum contribution expected from the shareholders of the company would be payment of the remaining unpaid amount of their capital contributions.

-In addition to the above, if the bankruptcy is due to the fault or negligence of the BoD and the company's assets are insufficient to cover the debt, every member of the BoD shall be collectively responsible for the remaining liabilities/debts not settled within the period of five years.
+If the bankruptcy is due to the fault or negligence of the BoD and the company's assets are insufficient to cover the debt, every member of the BoD shall be collectively responsible for the remaining liabilities/debts not settled within the period of five years.

-B. Impact to Creditors
+B. Impact on Creditors